Lent 2021 Schedule & Information

 - Good Friday, April 2 7:00 pm

 This year our Stations of the Cross will be a little different.
-Several of our parish organizations will be leading our Stations which will be presented from a variety of sources.
+Our Stations which will be presented from a variety of sources.
 These will include traditional Stations of the Cross, Mary’s Way of the Cross and Stations of the Cross for Marriages and Families.
 We will be live-streaming the Stations of the Cross.

 Sadly, our Holy Family Holy Name Society is not holding their Lenten Fish Fry this year.

 - There are no more scheduled confession times before Easter.